liferay/liferay-docs/discover/portal/articles-dxp/04-business-productivity/03-using-workflow/kaleo-forms.markdown

 however, there won’t be any, so create one.
 Click the *Add* (![Add](../../../images-dxp/icon-add.png)) button.
 You’ll see the screen below.
 This is the first step in the *New Process Wizard*.
-For this example, give your process the name *Lunar Resort News Content*<!--THIS IS CHANGING-->, add a description, and then click *Next*.
+For this example, give your process the name *Lunar Resort News Content*, add a description, and then click *Next*.

 ![Figure 1: Add a Kaleo Forms Process to link a form with a workflow definition.](../../../images-dxp/kaleo-forms-add.png)